- Community Living

-Single rooms.
-Single rooms have limited availability.
+Single rooms: Single rooms have limited availability.
 These rooms are assigned on a priority based on lottery number.
 A housing deposit must be paid and a lottery number drawn.

-The Residence and Löhe Hall.
-The underlying philosophy of The Residence and Löhe Hall is that of
+The Residence and Löhe Hall: The underlying philosophy of The Residence and Löhe Hall is that of

 BREAK HOUSING (Vacation)

 The residence halls close and are generally not available for occupancy during breaks.
 When leaving for vacations, students must close and lock windows, unplug electrical appliances, shut off lights, and lock the room door.
-It is important to note that during breaks, room inspections by Residential Life and Security staff will verify that room vacancy procedures have been followed.
+It is important to note that during breaks, room inspections by Residential Life and Campus Security staff will verify that room vacancy procedures have been followed.
 Students will be notified of these inspections beforehand.
 Any policy violations may result in referrals to the student conduct process.

 Students may request permission from the Residential Life Office to stay on campus during Christmas, Winter Term, and Tour Week breaks.
 If permission is granted, they will be allowed to stay on campus, generally in their permanent location.
 In rare instances, students may have to temporarily relocate to more heavily populated residence halls as a safety precaution.
-Room charges will be applied during these breaks.
+Additional room charges will be applied during these breaks.